strategineer/personal-website/content/books/2021-12-25/index.md

 It's an interesting text and now I understand why some people decide to spend their entire lives thinking about it.

-Odysseus is a mass murderer and a villain… yet in the story he’s presented as a victim and a hero.
-It’s… complex.
+Odysseus is a mass murderer and a villain… yet in the story he's presented as a victim and a hero.
+It's… complex.

-I can understand why some people have spent their entire lives studying this story and Greek mythology in general (especially after also reading Robert Grave’s The Greek Myths).
+I can understand why some people have spent their entire lives studying this story and Greek mythology in general (especially after also reading Robert Grave's The Greek Myths).

-Zeus rapes a lot and there’s a lot of murder, but if you can stomach it, Greek Mythology is a wild ride.
+Zeus rapes a lot and there's a lot of murder, but if you can stomach it, Greek Mythology is a wild ride.

 These stories keep being retold again and again in different forms and